Inspiring Connections to Wildlife

 Hands-on Lessons From Custom-Designed Citizen Science Field Studies.

-The classroom curriculum at Trails Carolina includes hands-on lessons from custom-designed citizen science field studies.
-By employing his collection of creatures such as reptiles, amphibians, insects, arachnids, and Opossums, Steve works to inspire connections between these misunderstood animals and our often misunderstood students.
+The classroom curriculum at Trails Carolina includes hands-on lessons from our proprietary citizen science field studies.
+Our Naturalist leads the program, employing a collection of creatures such as reptiles, amphibians, chickens, fish, insects, arachnids, and opossums to inspire connections between these often misunderstood animals and our students.

 Steve also works to introduce the students to real wildlife and natural resource conservation projects that benefit the selected species and their habitats not just on the Trails Carolina campus, but everywhere.
 These connections often form lasting bonds between the students and the animals that will not only help with student’s therapy but also foster lasting respect, love, and possible future wildlife conservation.